How to Close a Texas Business in 8 Steps

 - Statements and records of final payments for leases, equipment, purchases, etc.

-- Documentation of the business closing process and recorded in your company's Corporate Record Binder.
+- Documentation of the entire business closing process

-Once complete, scan the dissolution documents and other records into a cloud storage system such as OneDrive, Google Drive, Dropbox, or other provider.
-The more complete your documentation and records, the safer you will be should anything occur down the road.
+Once complete, scan the entire Corporate Record Book, including the dissolution process and documents to a cloud storage system such as OneDrive, Google Drive, Dropbox, or another provider.
+The more complete your documentation and records are, the safer you will be down the line.

 Closing Your Texas Business

-Closing a business can feel bittersweet.
-While it's a lot of tough paperwork and filing, it's important to make sure your Texas business is properly closed to minimize your legal and financial exposure.
-If you're having trouble closing your business, and especially if you're dealing with predatory lenders, get in touch with The Lane Law Firm.
+If you're having trouble closing your business, especially if you are dealing with SBA EIDL issues or predatory lenders, get in touch with The Lane Law Firm.